Fishing - Using Ambush Points to Improve Your Sport Fishing Success

 What Ambush Points Are and Why They Matter

-Ambush points are specific locations where predatory fish position themselves to intercept prey.
-They are not random hiding places.
-They are strategic zones that combine cover, access to food, and a high likelihood of passing forage.
-For bass, these places often include fallen trees, dock pilings, weed edges, submerged rocks, laydowns, brush piles, bridge pilings, points, and drop-offs.
+Ambush points in bass fishing are specific locations where predatory fish position themselves to intercept prey.
+They’re not random hiding places.
+They’re strategic zones where bass get several advantages at once: concealment, access to food, and a predictable route for forage.

-Ambush Points in Bass Fishing
+Ambush Points in Bass Fishing: What Anglers Are Really Describing

 • They create a break from the surrounding environment

-• They offer bass some kind of cover or concealment
+• They offer bass concealment

 • They sit near a travel route for baitfish